inikishev/pySORS/README.md

 Fork of https://github.com/adamsolomou/second-order-random-search, which implements algorithms described in:
 > Aurelien Lucchi, Antonio Orvieto, Adamos Solomou.
 [On the Second-order Convergence Properties of Random Search Methods](https://arxiv.org/abs/2110.13265).
 In Neural Information Processing Systems (NeurIPS), 2021.

 This fork implements a scipy.minimize-like interface for those methods.
+They have a lot of hyperparameters though, and I just copied them from the original repo.
+In particular step size tends to decay very quickly.
+Therefore this is not that useful for black box optimization unless you do a lot of careful hyperparameters tuning, which I might do at some point on some diverse set of problems.

 # Installation
 https://pypi.org/project/pysors/